Trauma Fellowship Program

 - Trauma Follow-up Clinic

-Nurses accepted into the program will receive a stipend for certifications, outreach and travel.
+Nurses accepted into the fellowship will receive a stipend for certifications, outreach and travel.
 Completion of the program is recognized and acknowledged by the Clinical Advancement Program.

-Nurses will receive a financial stipend at the end of each successful year of their two-year commitment.
+Nurses will receive a financial stipend at the end of each successful year of their 3-year commitment.
 Additionally, continuing education funding is available as part of the Trauma Nurse Fellowship.
-This education funding can be used for trauma education, conferences or preparation for the Society of Trauma Nurses – Trauma Certification Registered Nurse Exam (TCRN).
+This education funding can be used for trauma education, conferences or to prepare for the Trauma Certified Registered Nurse (TCRN) examination.

 For more information or to apply, contact: TraumaNurseFellowship@uhtx.com.